The European Union 2024-10-03T12:05:53+00:00

 Trade

-Currently, for export either the individual member states (bilateral agreements) or the EU as a whole can negotiate with third countries.
-The competent authority of the country of export issues animal health certificates after ensuring all requirements that the country of destination asks for are complied with.
+Both member states (through bilateral agreements) and the EU negotiate with third countries.
+The competent authority of the exporting country issues animal health certificates after all requirements of the destination country are met.

 European Union